 The Importance of SEO

 The purpose of having a website is so people can find and read your work.
 Search engine optimization (SEO) is the process where your site is analyzed and then modified to increase its rank on search engines like Google, Microsoft, and Yahoo.
-Your website’s ranking on a key word search is essential to directing it.
-Proper SEO ensures that your website will be readily, professionally indexed by the search engines.
+Your website’s ranking on a keyword search is essential to directing it.
+Proper SEO ensures that your website will be professionally indexed by search engines.

 In a keyword search, search engines in particular send out what are called web crawlers, also known as spiders, or robots (bots).
 “Web crawlers are mainly used to create a copy of all the visited pages for later processing by a search engine that will index the downloaded pages to provide fast searches.
 Crawlers can also be used for automating maintenance tasks on a Web site, such as checking links or validating HTML code.”[2]